 Your interview spot

 A day before your interview, search for the perfect spot.
-It is best advised to look for it at the same time your interview is scheduled because lighting can vary at the time of day.
+It is best advised to look for it the same time your interview is scheduled because lighting can vary at the time of day.
 Look for an area that has natural light, and make sure that it’s not too bright to prevent your eyes from squinting.
 You may also check if your clothing looks good on screen, as light also makes a difference in how it looks on screen.

-If there is no well-lit space, you will need to create one by using artificial light (i.e., desk lamp).
+If there is no well-lit space, you will need to create one by using an artificial light (i.e., desk lamp).
 Position the camera wherein no shadows will appear on your face.
 Place the camera at eye level to maintain eye contact with your interviewer.

 If possible, find a neat space that will serve as your backdrop.
 If not, make use of a virtual background which can be downloaded online.